Raha-Mir/Robot-Motion-Planning-and-Control/README.md

 - Plot joint-level **position**, **velocity**, and **acceleration** graphs during the motion

 ---
+### 🧩 Quintic Trajectory
+- This code is a basic version of the algorithm for time-based,Trajectory.

+---
 ### 🧭 Lab 3: Path Planning with Potential Field Method

 - Write a program to plan a path from an initial point to a final point while avoiding obstacles using the **Potential Field Method**